-Cheapest Car Insurance Companies in Kansas for Seniors
+Average Car Insurance Rates for Seniors

-Cheapest Car Insurance for Students
+Average Car Insurance Rates for Students

 Teen drivers in Kansas must carry the same minimum auto insurance required of anyone else.
 Full-time college students from out of state do not have to obtain a Kansas license or registration.
 Kansas residents enrolled in an out-of-state school should inform their insurance company if the vehicle will be used in another state for more than 30 days per year.

 There are ways to keep rates affordable, including higher deductibles, specific discounts for good grades and maintaining a clean driving record and keeping them on the family car insurance plan if they don’t have a car titled in their own name.
 Driving safely is the most important way young drivers can keep their car insurance cheap.
-The following table outlines estimates for young drivers in Kansas.
+The above table outlines estimates for young drivers in Kansas.